Missouri High School Mock Trial Competition

 Read Across America is an initiative on reading created by the National Education Association.
-One part of the project is National Read Across America Day, an observance in the United States held on the birthday of Dr. Seuss.
+One part of the project is National Read Across America Day held annually on March 2, the birthday of Dr. Seuss.
 Each year dozens of BAMSL members volunteer to read Dr. Seuss books to St. Louis grade school students.
 For more information, contact Dan Barnett at firstname.lastname@example.org.

-BAMSL and its Young Lawyers' Division sponsor a host of Law Day programs and activities each May 1.
-Lawyers, judges, and other representatives of the legal profession often give school presentations on or around Law Day.
+Law Day, U.S.A. is celebrated each year on May 1.
+BAMSL and its Young Lawyers Division sponsor a host of Law Day programs and activities.
+Lawyers, judges, and other representatives of the legal profession are available to give school presentations on or around Law Day.
 By volunteering their time, they give students a memorable opportunity to learn about the law in action.
 Not only can they share with them their personal experiences, but they can convey how law and the legal system protect our freedoms.
 To set up a Law Day activity, contact Dan Barnett at email@example.com.

 BAMSL's Speaker's Bureau Program consists of volunteer members who agree to participate in BAMSL’s community outreach to schools, businesses, media, and other civic organizations requesting legal expertise.
 Attorneys volunteer to attend a classroom, meeting, or event and discuss a specified topic.
 All attorneys volunteer their time; therefore, the program is free of charge.

-Please contact Dan Barnett at firstname.lastname@example.org more information.
+Please contact Dan Barnett at firstname.lastname@example.org for more information.